telerik/reporting-docs/report-items/table-crosstab-list/get-started.md

 ---
 title: Getting Started
-page_title: Getting Started with the Table Report Item
+page_title: Getting Started with the Crosstab Report Item
-description: "Get up and running with Telerik Reporting, and learn how to create and use the Table report item and its Crosstab and List template items in reports."
+description: "Get up and running with Telerik Reporting, and learn how to create and use the Crosstab report item in reports."
 slug: crosstab_item_get_started
-tags: telerik, reporting, report, items, table, crosstab, list, getting, started
+tags: telerik, reporting, report, items, crosstab, getting, started
 published: True
 position: 1
 ---